Topics Map > Active Learning

 Sources/Citations

 These activities are taken from the books Classroom Assessment Techniques: A Handbook For College Teachers by Thomas Angelo and K. Patricia Cross, and Collaborative Learning Techniques: A Handbook For College Faculty by Elizabeth F. Barkley, Claire Howell Major, and K. Patricia Cross — present activities you can use to address specific learning outcomes.
-Each approach includes a basic description and overview of its outcomes, along with steps to guide its use in your course.
-Each technique in this resource was selected based on three criteria: ease of design, ease of implementation, and time needed to respond to activity.
+Each approach includes a basic description, an overview of its outcomes, and steps to guide its use in your course.
+Each technique in this resource was selected based on three criteria: ease of design, implementation, and time needed to respond to the activity.

 - Angelo, Thomas A., and K. Patricia Cross.
 Classroom Assessment Techniques: a Handbook for College Teachers.
 Jossey-Bass, 1993. pp. 159-180.